eastmountaincode/denial_payphone/util/sentiment/README.md

 ## Categories

-The system now classifies confessions into 4 distinct categories:
+The system classifies confessions into 4 categories (3 trainable + 1 fallback):

+### Trainable Categories (with examples):

-1. **very_serious** - Deep, genuinely remorseful confessions
+1. **serious** - Really serious confessions like serious crimes, self-harm
-   - Examples: "I hurt someone and I regret it deeply", "I have been struggling with addiction"

-2. **standard** - Normal everyday confessions and mistakes
-   - Examples: "I sometimes tell white lies to avoid conflict", "I gossiped about a friend behind their back"
+   - Examples: "I killed somebody", "I've been thinking about hurting myself", "I committed a serious crime"

-3. **non_serious** - Light, minor infractions
+2. **silly** - Light, funny, minor infractions
-   - Examples: "I took a candy bar from my friend", "I ate the last cookie without asking"
+   - Examples: "I took a candy bar from my friend", "I ate the last cookie without asking", "I pretended to be sick to skip work"

-4. **fucking_around** - Dismissive, actively disregarding the confession prompt
+3. **aggressive** - Dismissive, hostile, actively disregarding the confession prompt
-   - Examples: "This is dumb why are you asking me this", "I refuse to participate in this garbage"
+   - Examples: "This is dumb why are you asking me this", "I refuse to participate in this garbage", "What kind of stupid question is that"

+### Fallback Category:

+4. **standard** - Default category when confidence is too low for other categories
+   - Used for normal everyday confessions that don't clearly fit serious/silly/aggressive
+   - No training examples needed - assigned when similarity scores are below threshold

 ## Files

-- `very_serious_examples.txt` - Training examples for very serious confessions
+- `serious_examples.txt` - Training examples for serious confessions
-- `standard_examples.txt` - Training examples for standard confessions
-- `non_serious_examples.txt` - Training examples for non-serious confessions
+- `silly_examples.txt` - Training examples for silly confessions
-- `fucking_around_examples.txt` - Training examples for dismissive responses
+- `aggressive_examples.txt` - Training examples for aggressive/dismissive responses
-- `precompute_centroids.py` - Script to generate centroid vectors for classification
+- `precompute_centroids.py` - Script to generate centroid vectors for the 3 trainable categories
-- Generated centroid files: `*_centroid.pkl` (created by precompute script)
+- Generated centroid files: `serious_centroid.pkl`, `silly_centroid.pkl`, `aggressive_centroid.pkl`
+- Note: No `standard_examples.txt` - standard is fallback category

 ## Usage